Manuel Margot Player Props: Rays vs. Nationals

-After going 0-for-2 in his last game, Manuel Margot and the Tampa Bay Rays take on the Washington Nationals (who will start Trevor Williams) at 7:05 PM ET on Monday.
+Manuel Margot -- 1-for-3 with an RBI in his most recent game -- will be in action for the Tampa Bay Rays versus the Washington Nationals, with Chad Kuhl on the mound, on April 4 at 7:05 PM ET.

-He had a hitless showing in his previous game (0-for-2) against the Tigers.
+He had a one-hit showing in his previous game (1-for-3) against the Nationals.

 Manuel Margot Game Info & Props vs. the Nationals